 The accounting argument remains porous

 And finally, the accounting argument.
 If voluntary carbon markets run parallel and ‘unseen’ to the Paris Agreement, they have no impact on Paris Agreement accounting.
 Emission reductions will appear in the GHG inventories of host countries (e.g. Zambia), and nowhere else.
 But let’s assume host countries agreed to make corresponding adjustments for voluntary carbon market projects.
 This would require an international agreement to account for various forms of GHG reductions, and it would require an understanding of how different segments of the voluntary carbon market operate.
 Few countries will have the capacity to make corresponding adjustments in the next years.
 Corresponding adjustments require legal approval of voluntary carbon market projects, a link between monitoring and accounting, robust transaction GHG registries, and an agreement between voluntary carbon market standards and national GHG registries.
 Most developing countries lack the infrastructure and institutions to establish the architecture to undertake corresponding adjustments.
-This means corresponding adjustments may not be possible for most country in the foreseeable future.
+This means corresponding adjustments may not be possible for most countries in the foreseeable future.

 To ensure robust accounting countries should invest in national GHG monitoring and tracking to have a good understanding of the GHG emissions in their country.
 Carbon markets also help to close data gaps and pilot monitoring approaches.

 Finally, double claiming and net-zero carbon targets of corporates.
-As long as double claiming does not lead to double counting, I would consider it a problem of second or third order.
+As long as double claiming does not lead to double counting, I would consider it a problem of the second or third order.
 Companies claim a lot (how many ‘World’s best beer’ have we consumed already?).
 But good, let’s dive into that last argument: To avoid any double claiming, carbon neutrality would have to be backed by ‘fresh’ emission reductions that are not claimed by any government.
 All governments, whether representing developed or developing countries, would be responsible to meet their NDCs through government action and regulation.
 Any voluntary corporate action would come on top of this.
-So, in the previous example, the German government would need to subtract out all the German automaker’s emission reductions/removals not driven by regulation, whether occurring within the company’s Scope 1, 2 or 3 boundaries or if coming from a domestic offset project.
+So, in the previous example, the German government would need to subtract out all the German automaker’s emission reductions/removals not driven by regulation, whether occurring within the company’s Scope 1, 2, or 3 boundaries or if coming from a domestic offset project.
 Corporate voluntary GHG benefits should be subject to ‘neutrality’ reporting and set-aside accounts wherever emission reductions are achieved – through corporate direct mitigation action or offset projects.
 This would be clean and pure.
 It would also be fair, albeit unlikely to be embraced by developed countries, which currently get to count domestic voluntary corporate action in their NDCs.
 Alternatively, companies could clarify that their commitments support NDCs of their home and offset supplying countries.
 Corporates could also express confidence that their efforts result in more ambition in the next cycle of NDCs.

 Accelerating not putting brakes on action